-Switching between macro and micro views through embedded maps
+Principle 1: Let users switch between macro and micro views

 To help users navigate a complex system, provide a way for users to switch between macro and micro views of the system.
 One of the easiest techniques to enable this view switching is to embed a map (at the top of each relevant topic) that shows the path to achieving a goal.

 - The need for maps in the first place

 - From steps to groups of tasks

 - What about non-linear processes?

 - Maps provide navigation between the macro and micro